AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - ptr
      - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by writing to memory rather than the file system.
+   * - ``oiio:dither``
+     - int
+     - If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.

 **Custom I/O Overrides**